dotnet/runtime/docs/workflow/testing/using-corerun-and-coreroot.md

-# Using Corerun To Run a .NET Application <!-- omit in toc -->
+# Using Corerun To Run a .NET Application

 * [Introduction](#introduction)
 * [The CoreRun](#the-corerun)